julianstanley/ProteinFeatures/docs/hms/running_itasser.md

 Running I-TASSER is fairly straightforward, but it requires a lot of arguments.
 The main runscript is `/n/groups/drad/I-TASSER4.3/I-TASSERmod/runI-TASSER.pl`.

-The perl script takes requires a few arguments to run correctly:
+The perl script requires a few arguments to run correctly:

 * `-java_home`: Path to a java distribution.
 We use `/n/app/java/jdk-1.8u112`.
 * `-pkgdir`: Path to the main I-TASSER directory.
 So, `/n/groups/drad/I-TASSER4.3/`.